Saturday, April 1, 2023

 «More thermally conductive insulation materials are crucial to reduce the winding temperature rise and contact resistance between machine components due to imperfections can lead to significant temperature rise».

-The advanced cooling systems of modern electrical machines include open ventilated cooling, housing water jacket, direct stator cooling and flooded stator cooling, oil spray cooling/oil jets/oil dripping cooling and supercritical COcooling.
+The advanced cooling systems of modern electrical machines include open ventilated cooling, housing water jacket, direct stator cooling and flooded stator cooling, oil spray cooling/oil jets/oil dripping cooling and supercritical CO2 cooling.
 A brief remark also on opened ventilated cooling that has been widely used in many transportations such as railway propulsion; airgap and ducts in the rotor are subjected to the effect of rotation.

 «The housing water jacket is common cooling system used by automotive traction motors.
 It is simple and effective and ensures good cooling performance».